LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 To explain one comment above: I was surprised not to see a comparison against an "omniscient programmer" to establish a baseline (c.f., the SIGPLAN checklist).
 That is, model a blame assignment scheme in which blame could be placed on any component.
 And always pick the component that minimizes the length of the trail.
 Of course, this would be infeasible to implement in practice, but it would place an upper bound on the utility of blame.

-chrdimo: Our experiemnt does have a baseline.
+chrdimo: Our experiment does have a baseline.
 The random mode of the rational programmer serves as the ``control'' of our experiment.
 Furthermore the exception modes serve as further ``controls'' to distinguish the effect fo checks from that of blame,